GTAeberhard/udacity-deep-reinforcement-learning-nanodegree/Project_Navigation/README.md

 For detailed results on how this environment was solved using various Deep Q-Learning methods, please refer to the [Project Report](report.md).

+Note that the starting point for the implementation in this repository, the base DQN implementation from the Udacity Deep Reinforcement Learning Nanodegree exercises were used, in particular the exercise for solving the Lunar Lander environment, which can be found [here](https://github.com/udacity/deep-reinforcement-learning/tree/master/dqn).